 To refinance parent PLUS loans, your child will need to apply and be approved for the loan through a private student loan lender.
 They will likely have to supply information about their financials, credit score, school and degree.

 Each lender will have varying eligibility requirements — typically, though, lenders want the child to prove they have the financial means to pay back the loan themselves.

 To refinance and transfer the parent PLUS loans to your child, follow these three steps:

-- Ask your child to apply for a student loan in their name with a lender.
-You can help your child complete the application, but the lender may approve or reject it based on their information alone.
+- Ask your child to apply for a student loan in their name: You can help your child complete the application, but the lender may approve or reject it based on their information alone.

-- Include the parent PLUS loan on the refinancing application and note that it is under your name.
+- Include the parent PLUS loan on the refinancing application: Be sure to note that it is under your name.

-- If approved, the lender will issue your child a new loan, which can be used to pay off your parent PLUS loan(s).
+- If approved, the lender will issue your child a new loan: Once that’s done, the new loan can be used to pay off your parent PLUS loan(s).

-There are many benefits to refinancing parent PLUS loans to the student, such as:
+There are some benefits to refinancing parent PLUS loans to the student, such as:

 - The parent would be released from the original loan.